steveshogren/hugo-blog/content/post/why-emacs.md

 draft=true
 +++

-(Want to become a Vim expert?
-Check out my new book: [10 Minute Vim](https://leanpub.com/deliberatevim))

 An IDE is a "T-shaped" editor.
 The IDE provides an amazing experience for one or two languages, and an average or poor experience in everything else.
 By default Visual Studio and Intellij IDEA offer phenomenal support for C# and Java.
-They both have plugins that decently support other languages like SQL, JavaScript, HTML, etc. But neither have decent C, Scheme, Rust, or Go support.
+They both have plugins that decently support other languages like SQL, JavaScript, HTML, etc. Support falls off for C, Scheme, Rust, etc.

 My Preferences:
 * Great cross-language support